Police Superintendents' Association

 The Police Superintendents’ Association is the sole representative body for police officers in the ranks of superintendent and chief superintendent in England and Wales.
 Its members are the senior operational leaders in policing in the 43 Home Office forces, British Transport Police, Civil Nuclear Constabulary, Isle of Man Constabulary, the Bermuda Police Service, Royal Gibraltar Police and the Gibraltar Defence Police.
 The association's headquarters are in Pangbourne, Berkshire.

 National Officers

 The Association has three full-time national officers.
-Its president is Chief Superintendent Paul Fotheringham.
+Its acting president is Superintendent Nick Smart following the retirement of Chief Superintendent Paul Fotheringham.
+A president and vice president will be elected for three-year terms in January 2024.
 Chief Superintendent Dan Murphy is the national secretary (appointed 2017).
 Under association rules, the president holds office for up to three years.

 History

 The 1919 Police Act created a Police Federation of England and Wales to represent officers below the rank of superintendent, but no formal provision was made for superintendents.
 In 1920 the Home Office called a conference of superintendents, one from each force, or two from those with more than twelve superintendents, to decide how they should be represented on the Police Council.
 The delegates decided to elect one county and one city or borough superintendent to the Police Council and a committee of eight was formed to communicate with the Home Secretary.
 This was the beginning of the present Superintendents’ Association.

 The Police Council met for the first time on 6 July 1920 and formulated Police Regulations to provide national conditions of service, discipline and allowances for officers.
 The following year, the Home Secretary approved the establishment of four permanent District conferences for superintendents, with each force sending one representative, or two from larger forces.
 They were permitted to convene twice every year, at public expense.